fastify/fastify-reply-from/README.md

 })
 ```

-You can also pass a custom http agents.
+You can also pass custom http agents.
 If you pass the agents, then the http.agentOptions will be ignored.
 To illustrate:
 ```js
 proxy.register(require('fastify-reply-from'), {
   base: 'http://localhost:3001/',